Skip to content

 The colored lids weren’t just aesthetic - they became a visual system.
 Pink = carbs, blue = protein, green = veggies.
 No thinking required at 6 AM.

-Proof of cost: low prices
+Proof of cost: low prices at local store

 Side Quest: Macro Breakdown